mseminatore/TeslaJS/README.md

-mediaVolumeDown() | decrease the volume mobileEnabled() | returns whether mobile access is enabled navigationRequest() | send a navigation request to the vehicle openChargePort() | opens the charge port, or releases the latch if the charge port is open, a cable is plugged in, and charging is stopped openTrunk() | open the trunk or frunk refreshToken() | retrieve new OAuth token from refresh token
+mediaVolumeDown() | decrease the volume mobileEnabled() | returns whether mobile access is enabled navigationRequest() | send a navigation request to the vehicle nearbyChargers() | returns a list of nearby destination and superchargers openChargePort() | opens the charge port, or releases the latch if the charge port is open, a cable is plugged in, and charging is stopped openTrunk() | open the trunk or frunk refreshToken() | retrieve new OAuth token from refresh token